Social Security Cards

 Documents for SSN Application

-- Unexpired foreign passport with U.S. visa stamped inside
+- Unexpired foreign passport with U.S. visa folio inside

-- Original Form I-94 Departure card, if applicable, or printout of I-94 entry information
+- Original Form I-94 Departure card, if applicable, or printout of I-94 from your most recent entry

 - Additional documents depending on your immigration status to show U.S. employment authorization.
 These can be determined by downloading a full set of instructions which includes a chart of the necessary additional documents.

 Finish your SSN Application in person at a local SSA office

 You must present documentation at a local SSA office to complete your application.
 Using the SSA office locator tool for locations and hours.
 The Boston office below is generally the most convenient location for BU students and scholars: